 A documentary film about the life of psychoanalyst Vamik Volkan, by Molly Castelloe.

-Join us for an evening marking the generous gift to the Freud Museum London of the 'Psychoanalyst’ a painting by artist Marie-Louise von Motesiczky from the Marie-Louise von Motesiczky Charitable Trust, with a drinks reception followed by a talk by art historian, Ines Schlenker.
-Born into a prominent Jewish family in Vienna in 1906, Marie-Louise von Motesiczky left Austria the day after the Anschluss and eventually settled in London.
-This talk traces her artistic career – from promising beginnings to…Find out more »
+An evening marking the generous gift to the Freud Museum London of the painting 'Psychoanalyst’ by artist Marie-Louise von Motesiczky from the Marie-Louise von Motesiczky Charitable Trust, with a drinks reception followed by a talk by art historian, Ines Schlenker.

 Artist Elena Cologni will demonstrate her sculptural work, followed by a discussion with author Susan Buckingham.